dullroar/ten-steps-to-linux-survival/Step09.md

 ## How Do You Google, `man`?

-You can often search the internet for *IX documentation, and the `man` pages have long been online.
+You can often search the internet for "UNIX" documentation, and the `man` pages have long been online.
 A site I like (and link to a lot here) is [http://linux.die.net/man/](http://linux.die.net/man/).
 Often, though, you can just google ["man ls"](https://www.google.com/#q=man+ls) and the